eileenrmartin/eileenrmartin.github.io/prospectiveStudents/index.md

 I also encourage prospective postdocs who are interested in applying for a grant together, or for a postdoctoral fellowship to contact me if you would like to develop a proposal to collaborate.
 Here are just a couple of opportunities:
 * [NSF MPS-Ascend Posdoctoral Fellowship](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=505879)
 * [NSF EAR Postdoctoral Fellowship](https://nsf.gov/funding/pgm_summ.jsp?pims_id=503144&org=OMA)

+### Undergraduate Research Funding

+Get in touch with me if you are interested in doing paid undergraduate research through [MURF](https://www.mines.edu/undergraduate-research/undergraduate-research-opportunities/undergraduate-research-fellowship/) or [SURF](https://www.mines.edu/undergraduate-research/undergraduate-research-opportunities/surf/), both of which are open to undergrads at Mines.
+If you are interested in doing paid summer undergraduate research with me related to an NSF-funded project list below, please contact me at least 9 months in advance so we can apply for an undergrad research supplement (not restricted to Mines undergrads).
+Current projects elligible to apply for undergrad research supplements: [mine seismicity](https://caserm.mines.edu/research-projects/), [permafrost thaw monitoring and remote large-scale seismic data mananagement](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2034366&HistoricalAwards=false), [scalable algorithms for passive seismic data](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2046387&HistoricalAwards=false), and the [Distributed Acoustic Sensing Data Analysis Ecosystem](https://nsf.gov/awardsearch/showAward?AWD_ID=2148614).